What happens during the overnight sleep study?

 After you change into your sleepwear and complete the paperwork, the sleep technologist will explain the procedure and what to expect during the night.
 The technician will prepare you for the study by placing electrodes and sensors on your head, chest, and legs to monitor your brain waves, heart activity, and body movements during sleep.
 The areas where the sensors will be attached are cleaned and the electrodes are attached with a mild adhesive, such as special gels, paste or tape.

-An elastic belt is also placed around the chest and abdomen to record respirations.
-Two thin wires are placed near the nose and mouth to record airflow during breathing.
-The oxygen content of the blood is measured non-invasively with a simple clip on the index finger.
+An elastic belt is also placed around your chest and abdomen to record respirations.
+Two thin wires are placed near your nose and mouth to record air flow during breathing.
+The oxygen content of your blood is measured non-invasively with a simple clip on your index finger.
 The electrodes and sensors are connected by wires to a small portable box on the nightstand that transmits signals to the sleep monitoring and recording equipment in the nearby control room where the sleep technologist monitors the recording.
 The wires from the electrodes and sensors to the portable box are long enough to let you move normally in bed.

 If the sleep study is a CPAP titration polysomnography, the technician will fit you with a CPAP mask and explain how the CPAP device works.

 During the sleep study, every attempt is made to allow for a normal night’s sleep.
 You wear your own sleepwear and can bring your favorite pillow, book or magazine.
 Some people typically sleep better or worse when away from home, but in either case this does not usually affect the quality of the sleep study.

 A trained sleep technologist is available to explain the procedure, operate the diagnostic equipment and is stationed all night in an adjacent control room to both monitor the sleep recording and ensure your comfort and well-being.
 If you need assistance, you can talk to him or her through the monitoring equipment.
 The technologist can come into the room to detach the wires if you need to get up during the night.